craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	- Alergra's cloak provides a +1 to AC and creates duplicates of the attuned according to the *mirror image* spell.
 	- Currently possessed by [[Alergra Barrowinch]] of the [[Guild of Wizards]]

+- Highest form of Flattery
+	- > A simple grey robe.
+Impressively, wearing it feels like you are wearing a second skin.
+Crafted by [[Qiell Tilemundon]]
+	- This cloak provides the attuned +5' per round to their walking speed.
+	- In addition, when the attuned spends a ki point, they may roll a d6.
+If the result is a 5 or 6, they regain a ki point.

 ## Wonderous Items
 - The Quick Time
 	- > A small hourglass that has major chronomantic power.
 Crafted by the one and only [[Alergra Barrowinch]], with major assistance from [[The Wizard In Blue]].